pesalerno/Pseudacris-island-genomics/README.md

 The logfiles for the final denovo analyses can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Pr_denovo.log) and [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xr_denovo.log).

-####Code used for ***populations*** in Stacks:
+**Code used for *populations* in Stacks:**

 Here, we used low stringency of filters to output mostly .ped and .map files for input into **plink**:

 	populations -b 1 -P ./input-sequences -M ./popmap-Pseu.txt -t 36 -p 1 -r 0.5 --write_random_snp --structure --plink --vcf --genepop --fstats

 This keeps a single (random) SNP per read that is present in at least one population at a rate of 50% or higher.
-The results from populations can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Pr_populations.log) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xr_populations.log).
+The logfiles from the populations runs can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Pr_populations.log) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xr_populations.log).

-####Filtering in plink
+**Filtering in plink**

 After this minimal filtering in populations, we filtered a few different ways in ***plink***, and the results of the permutations can be found [here](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/APPENDICES_CI-popgen_Draft1.pdf).
-After picking the optimal filters for each dataset, the final results of these data filters and outputs/stats can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pseudacris-data-filters-results.pdf) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/xantusia-data-filters-results.pdf).
+After picking the optimal filters for each dataset, for retention of the most amount of individuals and loci per island, the final results of these data filters and outputs/stats can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pseudacris-data-filters-results.pdf) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/xantusia-data-filters-results.pdf).

 ***NOTE***: We found an outlier, Xr_SNI_03 in the *Xantusia* dataset that, after many iterations between downstream analyses and filters, the individual did not seem to fall as outlier as a result of missing data, so we attributed lab contamination to it.
-It seems likely that it's contamination, since in the PCA it seems closer to Santa Barbara, but it's always correctly assigned in the DAPC.
+It seems likely that it's contamination, since in the PCA it seems closer to Santa Barbara, but it's always correctly assigned to San Nicolas in the DAPC.

-#####The final SNP matrices used for downstream analyses can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Pr-03-22-6c.stru) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xr-03-22-2c.stru).
+**The final SNP matrices used for downstream analyses can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Pr-03-22-6c.stru) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xr-03-22-2c.stru).**

-#downstream analyses
+downstream analyses
+===

-###a. population stats and structure
+a. population stats and structure
+---

-We used [R code](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/adegenet-Xantusia-NEW.R) with several packages to estimate/evaluate patterns of population structure and to estimate population-levels statistics.
+We used [this R code](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/adegenet-Xantusia-NEW.R) that uses several packages to estimate/evaluate patterns of population structure and to estimate population-levels statistics.

 For obtaining Pi (nucleotide diversity) estimates, I re-ran ***populations*** in stacks using a whitelist of the loci that remain post-filtering in ***plink***, as such:

-######First generated whitelist using find and replace commands using grep in TextWrangler:
+**First I generated whitelist using find and replace commands with grep in TextWrangler:**

 	find: 		\_\d\d\n
 	replace:	\n
 which fixes input files for SNP names, since they can't contain SNP position (55609_56), the regular Stacks output format, but only the actual SNP ID (55609).

-######Then, re-ran populations using the whitelist to obtain per-population pi stats:
+**Then, I re-ran populations using the whitelist to obtain per-population pi stats:**

 	populations -b 1 -P ./input-sequences -M ./popmap-Pseu.txt -t 36 -p 1 -r 0.5 -W whitelist-SNPs --write_random_snp --structure --plink --vcf --genepop --fstats